 Image result for cattail

 The Duck Potatoe grows to 3 feet or more in height and produces whorls of flowers on its stalk, with both male and female blooms sharing the same stem.
 Male flowers are easily identified due to the yellow stamens which can be seen.
 These large white flowers have rounded petals and appear in groups of 3.
-The large green leaves are shaped like arrowheads, accounting for another of the plant’s common nicknames, broadleaf arrowhead.
+The large green leaves are shaped like arrowheads, accounting for another plant’s common nickname, broadleaf arrowhead.